Rishith-S/attendance/README.md

 ## Getting Started

-Developed this app to check attendace percentage for kmit students
+I have developed this app to check the attendance percentage for KMIT students